pmxbot/pmxbot/README.rst

 Testing
 =======

-`pmxbot` includes a test suite that does some functional tests with an included TCL IRC daemon, and some basic unit tests as well.
-Just run them from the pmxbot root directory using "py.test"
-(requires pytest) and it should do it all for you.
+`pmxbot` includes a test suite that does some functional tests written against the Python IRC server and quite a few unit tests as well.
+Just run them from the pmxbot root directory using "py.test" (requires pytest) and it should do it all for you.

-You'll need TCL for the functional tests not to be skipped.

 Configuration
 =============